Pooja-Chandran/Advanced-PD-using-Sky130-Openlane/README.md

        run_cts

-SInce clock tree is built, now the clocks can be propogated.
+Since clock tree is built, now the clocks can be propogated.
 Post CTS timing analsysis can be done by writing a .db file from lef and def file.
 Read the .db file along with liberty file, cts netlist,propogate the clocks and get the reports.

     read_lef /openLANE_flow/designs/picorv32a/runs/03-07_12-55/tmp/merged.lef
     read_def /openLANE_flow/designs/picorv32a/runs/03-07_12-55/results/cts/picorv32a.cts.def